 Instruments with embedded derivatives

-2.100 Some instruments may have embedded derivatives that could, if exercised, affect the rate of interest.
-For such instruments, interest costs should accrue, and be included in the gross external debt position, as “normal” If the financial derivative is exercised and so affects the interest rate, this should be reflected in the rate at which interest accrues, e.g., in a structured note with a maximum interest rate, when, and as long as, the maximum is reached and so the financial derivative is “exercised,” interest costs should accrue at the maximum rate and no more.
+2.89 Some instruments may have embedded derivatives that could, if exercised, affect the rate of interest.
+For such instruments, interest costs should accrue, and be included in the gross external debt position, as “normal.”
+If the financial derivative is exercised and so affects the interest rate, this should be reflected in the rate at which interest accrues—for example, in a structured note with a maximum interest rate, when, and as long as, the maximum is reached and so the financial derivative is “exercised,” interest costs should accrue at the maximum rate and no more.
 The market price of debt instruments should reflect the likelihood of the financial derivative being exercised.

 Foreign currency instruments

-2.101 Interest costs should accrue (or not) in foreign currency on an instrument denominated in foreign currency, adding to the outstanding principal amount, until paid.
+2.90 Interest costs should accrue (or not) in foreign currency on an instrument denominated in foreign currency, adding to the outstanding principal amount, until paid or in arrears.
 The principal amount in foreign currency should be converted into the unit of account at the midpoint between the buying and selling market (spot) rates on the reference date to which the position relates.